 Plan the Topology.
 Plan your logical and physical deployment.Table 6.6.
 Topology Planning

 Topology Done ?
-Specify the logical and physical deployment topology (show examples of each) Y N Determine whether to use the embedded or external directory service for configuration, CTS, and user data Y N Plan installation of AM services (including external dependencies) Y N Plan installation of AM policy agents, Fedlets, and IG (might be done by partner service providers) Y N Plan integration with client applications Y N Plan customization of AM (XUI, user profile attributes, authentication modules, identity repositories, OAuth 2.0 scope handling, OAuth 2.0 response types, post-authentication actions, policy evaluation, session quota exhaustion actions, policy evaluation, identity data storage, AM service, custom logger, custom web policy agents).
+Specify the logical and physical deployment topology (show examples of each) Y N Determine whether to use the embedded or external directory service for configuration, CTS, and user data Y N Plan installation of AM services (including external dependencies) Y N Plan installation of AM web and Java agents, Fedlets, and IG (might be done by partner service providers) Y N Plan integration with client applications Y N Plan customization of AM (XUI, user profile attributes, authentication modules, identity repositories, OAuth 2.0 scope handling, OAuth 2.0 response types, post-authentication actions, policy evaluation, session quota exhaustion actions, policy evaluation, identity data storage, AM service, custom logger, custom policy enforcement points or agents).
 Y N

 Plan Security.
 At this stage, you must plan how to secure your deployment.Table 6.7.
 Security